elizahgdr/elizahgdr/README.md

 - 👋 Hi, I’m Elizah!
 - 👀 I’m interested in writing, photography, and design.
 - 🌱 I’m currently learning documentation technologies, basic coding, and design.
-- 💞️ I’m looking to collaborate on documentation projects, community engagement, and just about everyting else.
+- 💞️ I’m looking to collaborate on documentation projects, community engagement, and just about everything else.
 - 📫 Want to collaborate?
 Email me at elizahgdr@gmail.com

 <!---